Andreilys/Andreilys.github.io/_posts/2022-09-29-dragons-breath.md

 \-

-as I begin to embody
+as i begin to embody

 and enter samadhi

 i experience a paradigm shift

-as I receive this beautiful gift
+as i receive this beautiful gift

 \-